-The spreadsheets provided by EIOPA for the calculation of the simplification for the valuation of pension protection schemes (see 2.8.9 ff.) and simplification 2 for the valuation of sponsor support (see 2.7.62 ff.) automatically calculate the benefit reductions in case of sponsor default for respectively case (a) and case (b).
+EIOPA provided a helper tool7 for the calculation of the simplification for the valuation of pension protection schemes (see 2.8.9 ff.) and simplification 2 for the valuation of sponsor support (see 2.7.62 ff.) automatically calculate the benefit reductions in case of sponsor default for respectively case (a) and case (b).